Strycova advances to quarterfinals at Pan Pacific Open | NorfolkNews.ca

 TOKYO — Barbora Strycova advanced to the quarterfinals at the Pan Pacific Open by beating fourth-seeded Jo Konta 7-5, 7-6 (5) Thursday.

-At 31, Strycova is the oldest singles player this year and is making her eighth straight main draw appearance in Tokyo.
+At 31, Strycova is the oldest singles player in this year's tournament and is making her eighth straight main draw appearance in Tokyo.
 She will next play Anastasia Pavlyuchenkova.

+Strycova was playing in her second match at the tournament, while Konta had a first-round bye.

+"I didn't feel I was as match fit as I would like, but given it was my first match in a while I didn't think I did that badly," said Konta, who is ranked No. 7.

+The victory was Strycova's first over a top-10 player in seven attempts this year.

+Defending champion Caroline Wozniacki, Caroline Garcia and Dominika Cibulkova also reached the quarterfinals.

-Ninth-seeded Caroline Garcia also advanced, beating Kurumi Nara 6-1, 6-3.
-She will next face top-seeded Garbine Muguruza.
+Wozniacki rallied to beat Shelby Rogers 4-6, 6-1, 6-4, while the fifth-seeded Cibulkova defeated Katerina Siniakova 6-2, 6-2.
+Garcia beat Kurumi Nara 6-1, 6-3 and will next face top-seeded Garbine Muguruza.

 By The Associated Press